Japeth Aguilar: National team career

 Aguilar first played for Philippines men's national team in 2009.
 He played for Powerade Team Pilipinas in the 2009 FIBA Asia Championship but saw limited action.

 When the team transitioned into its Gilas era, Aguilar became the team's starting power forward.
 However, for the 2011 FIBA Asia Championship, PBA pros Kelly Williams and Ranidel De Ocampo were added to the team, putting him in the back of the rotation.

 Aguilar was offered the chance to train with the Philippines for the 2012 Jones Cup, but declined as he wanted to explore opportunities in the US.
 He got another chance to play for Gilas in the 2013 FIBA Asia Championship, where he averaged 5.8 points and 3.9 rebounds on 54% shooting in 25 minutes, and helped Gilas qualify for the 2014 FIBA World Cup.

 Aguilar was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.
+Aguilar retired from the national team on December 1, 2025 on the day the Philippines played against Guam in the 2027 FIBA Basketball World Cup qualifiers.